SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Grading and Drainage Terms and Definitions

-Town of Oakville and the construction industry use many terms that are unique to describing and detailing how grading and drainage works.
+The Town of Oakville and the construction industry use many terms that are unique to describing and detailing how grading and drainage work.

 Apron swale